Venafi/cert-manager-venafi-demo/README.md

 # Monitoring

 Prometheus metrics are implemented from pull request https://github.com/jetstack/cert-manager/pull/225
-Since pull this request not yet accepted monitoring is implemented on the separate branch.
+Since pull this request has not yet been accepted, monitoring is implemented on the separate branch.

 To install monitoring version please switch to the branch VEN-40460
 Then run make with following parameteres: